 What are the course requirements to graduate from high school?

 The SC law for homeschooling only specifies that you teach reading, writing, mathematics, science, and social studies, and in grades seven through twelve, composition and literature.
 However, TSCHAA recommends that you follow the required courses for a SC diploma found here.
 If your child plans to attend college, we recommend checking the requirements of the colleges of their choice to see what is required for admissions.
-TSCHAA offers a High School Graduation Planning guide here.
+TSCHAA offers a High School Graduation Planning guide for members in our Members Area.
 For more information on choosing high school courses, click here.
 Please be advised that TSCHAA does NOT validate honors courses.
 TSCHAA will only put honors credit on transcripts if the course was taken through an accredited school.
 Parent/teacher or Co-op taught honors courses will not be validated.

-Homeschooling High School Newsletter
+TSCHAA's Guide to Homeschooling High School

 Where can I find information about scholarships?